When You DM the Wrong God — Modern Paraphrase | nocap.bible

 "That's Elijah."

 No cap — Elijah's reputation was so strong that just a physical description was enough.
 The man had main character energy and everyone knew it.
-Even the king who rejected God recognized the prophet of God on sight. 👀
+Even the king who rejected God recognized the of God on sight. 👀

 Fire Round One 🔥